RuchitShivani/Chatbot-using-ollama-mistral/README.md

 ✅ Fully Private – No data leaves your system.

 📜 License
-This project is open-source and free to use! 🚀
+This project is open-source and free to use and easy to implement! 🚀

 🔥 Try it & Give a Star ⭐
 If you like this, consider giving it a ⭐ on GitHub!